Station at the Horizon

-Station at the Horizon (Station am Horizont) is a novel by Erich Maria Remarque, a German veteran of World War I. The book describes the search for love of an ex-soldier and an ex-race car driver, Kai, who is torn between Barbara, a girl from the village, Maud, an American middle-class woman, and Lilian Dunquerke, a countess.
+Station at the Horizon (Station am Horizont) is a novel by Erich Maria Remarque, a German veteran of World War I. The book describes the search for love of a veteran and former race car driver, Kai, who is torn between Barbara, a girl from the village, Maud, an American middle-class woman, and Lilian Dunquerke, a countess.

 The novel was first published in 1927/28, in a German sports magazine Sport im Bild.
 However, it was not published as a book until 1998.